 Limit Recapture Rights Before You Sign Your Lease

-Imagine you occupy a 10,000-sf office with eight years left on your term.
+Imagine you occupy a 10,000-square-foot office with eight years left on your term.
 Your company decides to move 50% of employees to work remotely for the foreseeable future.
-Suddenly, even when accounting for social distancing redesign, you only need 7,500 sf of office.
+Suddenly, even when accounting for social distancing redesign, you only need 7,500 square feet of office.
 If your landlord has recapture rights that are not limited to requests for the entire space and entire term, your landlord could take back your entire space, or essentially force the denial of the sublease.
 Many factors can come into play in a scenario like this and it is important to have a good tenant representation broker with your best interests in mind from the start.

 Your recapture rights are important to understand at the beginning so you can evaluate your options fully and understand all potential outcomes.
 Your tenant representation broker will be able to help you navigate this language and any potential implications.

 Understand Your Options

 At this same time, you’ll want to work with your broker to understand your options and sublease strategy.

 What’s driving your sublease?
 Are you in the market for new space?
 Did you sign a pre-lease in new construction that’s delivering before your current lease expires?
 Or are you downsizing and hoping to mitigate your rental obligation?

 Is your move or downsize contingent upon finding a subtenant?
 Or do you have plans to move on a certain date?

 If you’re subleasing a portion of your space, are you willing to take on the cost to demise the space?
 Or are you open to a shared environment?

 Finally, what concessions can you offer?
 Is there any unused TI allowance that can be passed on to the subtenant?
 Are you offering the space empty or furnished?
 Would you consider changing the paint and carpet for your new tenant?